TimmaLabs/NetsExample/docs/deployment-checklist.md

 * Windows: the supported versions are 7, 8 and 10 (both 32-bit and 64-bit)

 * OS X (Mac): the customer will need to run Windows in a VM (Virtual Machine).
-See the docs for [OS X Integration](./osx-integration.md). **Minimum system requirements**: 8GB of memory, 30GB of available disk space and at least 4 cores
+See the docs for [OS X Integration](./osx-integration.md). **Minimum system requirements**: 8GB of memory, 30GB of available disk space and at least 4 processor cores

 ### What type of payment terminal solution does the customer currently have?